 Step 1 - Preparation

-First thing to do is to throughly clean the detergent and fabric conditioner trays in your washing machine and then run a quick wash cycle with just water, to make sure all detergent and fabric conditioner is out of the washing machine.
-I set mine to Express cycle, which takes 30 minutes.
+First, thoroughly clean the detergent and fabric conditioner trays in your washing machine.
+Then, run a quick wash cycle with just water to remove any remaining detergent and fabric conditioner from the machine.
+I use the Express cycle, which takes 30 minutes.

-Run on short wash cycle and clean detergent trays to remove all traces of laundry detergent prior to the main wash
+Run a short wash cycle to clean the detergent trays and remove any traces of laundry detergent before starting the main wash.

 Step 2 - Cleaning (and Proofing)

-Once this short or Express cycle has finished, add the Down Wash in the detergent tray and if using Storm Care products and you need to re-proof your garment, add the Proofer in the fabric conditioner tray at the same time.
-For other products, you will have to run the wash cycle first, and then add the Proofer, then run the Wash cycle again and wait an extra hour or so, to complete the process - here are some of the benefits of Storm Care!
-Do not add the proofer at this stage if using anything other than Storm.
+After the short or Express cycle finishes, add Down Wash to the detergent tray.
+If you're using Storm Care products and need to re-proof your garment, add the Proofer to the fabric conditioner tray at the same time.
+For other products, first run the wash cycle with Down Wash, then add the Proofer, run another wash cycle, and wait an extra hour to complete the process.
+This is one of the benefits of Storm Care!
+Do not add the Proofer if you're using a different brand.

-Quantity: For Storm, its 75 mls per garment for Down Wash and 75 mls for Proofer added to the correct trays in your make of washing machine.
-Check product label for other products, If you have hard water, make sure you add more, as directed by the product label (not needed for Storm).
+For Storm Care products, use 75 ml of Down Wash and 75 ml of Proofer per garment, adding them to the appropriate trays in your washing machine.
+For other products, check the label for the correct amount.
+If you have hard water, you might need to use more, as directed by the product label (this is not necessary with Storm Care).

 Your down garment can look pretty sorry for itself, but keep the faith it will turn out fine

-Top to bottom Left to Right: Place the garments into the washing machine, measure out the Wash and proofer at the same time, if required & using Storm products.
-The settings on my washing machine (Miele).
-Carefully transfer your garment from the washing machine to the dryer.
+Top to bottom, Left to Right: Place the garments into the washing machine.
+If you're using Storm products and need to apply both Wash and Proofer, measure them out at the same time.
+Use the appropriate settings on your washing machine (I use a Miele).
+After the wash cycle is complete, carefully transfer your garments from the washing machine to the dryer.

 Step 3 - Place the garment(s) in the tumble dryer

-Now this is the most important step, drying your garment to restore that lovely fluffy down to its lofting potential.
-Not only does the tumble dryer, dry your outdoor clothing, but the heat will re-activate the DWR treatment.
-Before starting the tumble dryer, check the care label for settings.
-I personally put it on the Delicate cycle and set the alarm on my phone for every 15 minutes to check on the progress and give a gentle shake to help redistribute the down as it dries in the baffles.
+The most crucial step is drying your garment to restore its fluffy down and loft.
+The tumble dryer not only dries your outdoor clothing but also reactivates the DWR treatment with heat.
+Before starting the dryer, check the care label for the correct settings.
+I recommend using the Delicate cycle and setting an alarm on your phone to check every 15 minutes.
+Gently shake the garment to help redistribute the down as it dries.

 A very important bit of kit to use is drying balls, I would go with four if possible.
 You can buy these on our site on their own or as part of Storm's Down Care kit.
-I heard of people using clean tennis balls or even tennis shoes, although I've had no experience of using them.
-The purpose of them is to break up the clumps of wet down as they dry.
-Don't try and tease the clumps out yourself by hand.
+Some people use clean tennis balls or even tennis shoes, but I haven't tried these alternatives myself.
+The purpose of drying balls is to break up clumps of wet down as it dries.
+Avoid trying to separate clumps by hand.

-Dryer balls greatly help the process.
-Avoid pulling any clumps apart.
+Dryer balls are very effective in helping with the drying process.
+Avoid pulling apart any clumps of down by hand.

 Notes for Guidance

-Many products will work well when hand washing.
-For Storm Care products, use a bath and the suggested label dose in a maximum 50 litres of tepid water (just enough to cover garments).
-Agitate for a few minutes and rinse several times with clean water, followed by a Proofer if required.
+No Washing Machine: Many products can be used for hand washing.
+For Storm Care products, fill a bath with up to 50 litres of tepid water (just enough to cover the garments) and add the recommended amount of detergent.
+Agitate the water for a few minutes, then rinse the garments several times with clean water.
+Apply a Proofer if needed.

 Do's and Don'ts